 - For domestic travel, students are allowed to arrive at the business location the day before commencement of business if the travel otherwise requires departure from home before 7am.
-Students are also allowed to depart the day after business is concluded if the travel otherwise requires arrival at home after 8pm. - For international travel, students are allowed to arrive at the business location the day before commencement of business and to depart the day after business concludes.
+Students are also allowed to depart the day after business is concluded if the travel otherwise requires arrival at home after 8pm. - For international travel, students are allowed to arrive at the business location the day before commencement of business and to depart the day after business concludes in accordance with the Travel Expense Handbook (3.2.2).
 However, if an extra day is necessary to adjust to local time, or to prepare for business the day before, students are allowed to arrive 2 days before business commences.
-In these cases, the day before business commences is considered a "preparation day", and is not deducted from annual leave.
+In these cases, the day before business commences is considered a "preparation day", and is not deducted from Personal Time Off.
 For preparation days, only lodging allowance is provided (no per diem).
 A personal day cannot come before or after the preparation day.